 The Demise of Chlorophyll and A Fresh Look At Wheatgrass Therapy

-Another aspect of the Wheatgrass Story is the wide range of medical conditions that Dr. Reynolds has found the extract useful for, including topical steroid withdrawal, pain associated with broken bones, anal fissures causing constipation, ear infections, plantar fasciitis, early-stage of viral infections and numerous skin conditions, wound healing and burns recovery.
+Another side to the “Wheatgrass Story” is the wide range of medical conditions the extract is useful for, such as topical steroid withdrawal, pain associated with broken bones, anal fissures causing constipation, ear infections, plantar fasciitis, early-stage of viral infections and numerous skin conditions, wound and ulcer healing.

 Most importantly, wheatgrass has enabled Dr. Reynolds to significantly reduce his use of many pharmaceuticals and often achieve better healing outcomes – without adverse side effects.